A. Life in the Spirit contrasted with life in the flesh.

 d.
 To be conformed to the image of His Son: However, our participation in this eternal plan is essential, reflected in its goal: that we might be conformed to the image of His Son; and this is a process that God does with our cooperation, not something He just "does" to us.

 e.
-The reason for this plan is expressed in that He might be the firstborn among many brethren.
-God has adopted us into His family (Romans 8:15) for the purpose of making us like Jesus Christ, similar to Him in the perfection of His humanity.
+That He might be the firstborn among many brethren: This is the reason for God's plan.
+He adopts us into His family (Romans 8:15) for the purpose of making us like Jesus Christ, similar to Him in the perfection of His humanity.

 D. The triumphant victory of the life in the Spirit.